 Ask an expert about looking after your eyes in the sun

-With the summer holiday season upon us it’s important take care of your eyes as well as your skin when holidaying or traveling in hot climates or sunbathing here at home in the UK.
-This week you can ask Moorfields consultant eye surgeon Mr Raja Das-Bhaumik protecting your eyes when out and about in the hot sun.
+With the summer holiday season upon us, it’s important to take care of your eyes as well as your skin when holidaying or travelling in hot climates or sunbathing here at home in the UK.
+This week you can ask Moorfields consultant eye surgeon Mr Raja Das-Bhaumik about protecting your eyes when out and about in the hot sun.

 Mr Das-Bhaumik (Bsc.hons., MBBS, FRCOphth) holds the following position: consultant ophthalmic surgeon Moorfields Eye Hospital.